 The Fall Guy

-It’s been amazing what people will do to help with the fundraising.
-Step forward good friend – Sam Thomson!
+t’s been amazing to see what people will do to help with the fundraising.
+Step forward, good friend – Sam Thomson!

-What does a man who hates flying, hates heights, want to do to raise cash?
-Hurl himself out of a plane naturally.
-This man is risking his life for my future, YES – risking his life!
-(That’s written for his benefit) …though we all know that skydiving is far safer than crossing a road. 😉 …but still, what an amazing gesture!
-Who know’s he might even gain a new hobby?
+What does a man who hates flying and hates heights decide to do to raise money?
+Hurl himself out of a plane, naturally.
+This man is risking his life for my future – YES, risking his life!
+(That’s written for his benefit.) …Though we all know skydiving is far safer than crossing a road. 😉 But still, what an amazing gesture!
+Who knows – he might even gain a new hobby?

 What his wife Gemma didn’t know was that I advertised that if he raises over £5,000, she’ll jump too.
-‘Evil genius b*****ds’, I believe she called us when she found out (Mwahaha!!).
-Okay £5k is probably a tall target, but you if it happens – everyone’s a winner.
-Gemma too I’d like to think.
+‘Evil genius b*****ds’, I believe she called us when she found out.
+(Mwahaha!!)
+Okay, £5k is probably a tall target, but if it happens – everyone’s a winner.
+Gemma too, I’d like to think.

-It’s difficult to put a figure out how much he’s raised so far, around £1,000 I think?
+It’s difficult to put an exact figure on how much he’s raised so far – around £1,000, I think?
 What an amazing friend this fella is.

 Thank you!

 Wow, it’s been an absolute whirlwind couple of weeks!
-I would never have imagined such support, from close family and friends, colleagues, past colleagues, friends of friends I’ve never met, to people who have simply donated because they read my story.
+I never could have imagined such incredible support – from close family and friends, colleagues, past colleagues, friends of friends I’ve never met, and even people who have donated simply because they read my story.

 It has been so incredibly humbling and totally overwhelming.
-I’m now over a quarter of the way to the total amount needed and still going strong.
-I still have news stories to appear in the press, a BBC radio interview booked and more emails to media agencies to write.
-So keep you eyes and ears peeled.
-Thank you so much for all the social media shares so far, I can’t tell you how much this has helped.
+I’m now over a quarter of the way to the total amount needed – and still going strong!
+I still have news stories set to appear in the press, a BBC radio interview booked, and more emails to media agencies to write.
+So keep your eyes and ears peeled.
+Thank you so much for all the social media shares so far – I can’t tell you how much this has helped.
 Really!!!

-If your Facebook timeline is anything like mine, and has been vomited all over by pictures of me.
-I apologise. 😉
+If your Facebook timeline is anything like mine and has been completely vomited on by pictures of me… I apologise. 😉

-Here’s to the next 7 weeks. …again thank you!
+Here’s to the next seven weeks… again, thank you!

 (the obligatory link)